grafana/grafana-json-datasource/website/docs/query-editor.md

 - **Syntax highlighting** sets the active syntax for the editor.
 This is only for visual purposes and doesn't change the actual request.

 > **Note:** Due to limitations in modern browsers, Grafana ignores the request body if the HTTP method is set to GET.

+### Cache time

+By default, Grafana caches the JSON document returned by the last request to avoid hitting rate limits while configuring your query.
+Once you're happy with your query, consider setting the cache time to **0s** to disable caching.